 After we introduce the syntactic indications of negative scope in Hebrew, we will describe the negative existential constructions.
 Then we will demonstrate the stages of Croft’s (1991) Negative Existential Cycle which are present in Biblical Hebrew and how they persist or change in later varieties of Hebrew.
 Finally, we will demonstrate some syntactic changes in one specific construction which diffuse into post-biblical Hebrew, providing further evidence for a diachronic trajectory.

-As preliminary to the following discussion, we describe the syntactic features of negative scope.
+As preliminary to the following discussion, we describe the syntactic features of negative scope, which relates to standard verbal negation (as illustrated in [1a] and [1b]) as well as the negative existential (as illustrated in [2a] and [2b]).
 There are two kinds of negative scope in Biblical Hebrew (Naudé & Snyman 2003; Snyman 2004; Naudé and Rendsburg 2013).
 Sentential negation occurs when the negative marker immediately precedes the verb, which is regularly in initial position in the sentence:

 (1a) lōʾ = šālaḥtî ʾeṯ = han - nəḇīʾîm